Free Tips -

 Morris once wrote, "Happy Valley on race day is a bitter, brilliant,

-Hong Kong's favorite sport is making money, and in horse racing you have Hong Kong's favorite money sport.
-Billions are spent every year at the Happy Valley racecourse, an oasis of green in the middle of the city.
-Large bettors are attracted to the high class racing and are not afraid to place large wagers on the races.
+Hong Kong's favorite sport is making money, or at least trying to on the races.
+Billions are spent every year at the Happy Valley Racecourse, as large bettors are attracted to the high class racing.
 Hong Kong is also known for large fields, the average field size is currently 12.5 starters per race.

-Racing not only continues today in Hong Kong, but continues to thrive.
-With only plans to expand racing in Hong Kong.
+Racing not only continues today in Hong Kong, but continues to thrive, with plans to expand racing in Hong Kong.
 Happy Valley in particular looks to have a bright future.
 The possibilities are limitless.
 Happy Valley Racecourse is truly a treasure for Horse Racing fans everywhere.

 Happy Valley Racecourse 跑馬地馬場